Jump To Section

 - If a wine is thought to be too astringent—containing too many or too strong tannins—manufacturers can remove the tannins creating these problems.

 - If a wine seems too bitter to a winemaker, the winemaker can balance out the body of the wine by removing certain tannins and leaving others in.

-- If a wine has too many proteins, a winemaker may choose to fine the tannins out to reduce or prevent cloudiness
+- If a wine has too many proteins, a winemaker may choose to remove some of the tannins to reduce or prevent cloudiness.

 What Wines Don’t Have Tannins?